MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ### Object state

 An Object State dashboard includes multiple widgets showing information about a particular object or group.
-You cannot configure the individual widgets but can edit the configuration of the dashboard to define the target object or group that all the widgets will include in addition to the criteria for included alerts.
+You can't configure the individual widgets but can edit the configuration of the dashboard to define the target object or group that all the widgets will include in addition to the criteria for included alerts.

 Object State dashboards include the following widgets.

 - Object Health Widget (Health) showing the monitors for the target object or group.
-If a group is selected only monitors targeted at the group itself are included, not the monitors of the group's members.
+If a group is selected, only monitors targeted at the group itself are included, not the monitors of the group's members.
 - State Tiles Widget (Host) showing the health state and open alert count for the target object's host.
+  > [!NOTE]
-Note that if you selected an unhosted target such as a group or a distributed application for the dashboard, this widget will be empty.
+  > If you selected an unhosted target such as a group or a distributed application for the dashboard, this widget will be empty.
 - State Widget (Contained objects) showing the health state of any objects contained by the target.
 If the target is a group, then this will be the members of the group.
 If the target has no contained objects, then this widget will be empty.
 Instance Details Widget (Object Details) that displays the details of the target object or group.
 - Alert Widget (Alerts) showing the active alerts for the target and any of its contained objects.
 If the target is a group, then alerts from the members of the group are included.
 You set the criteria for which alerts are included in the configuration for the dashboard itself instead of for this individual widget.

 ### Column layout

 A Column Layout is an empty dashboard that allows you to set your own layout and add and configure your own set of widgets.
-When you create the dashboard, you specify the number of columns that it will have.
+When you create the dashboard, you specify the number of columns that it'll have.
 The dashboard will start with one cell in each column.
-You can add additional cells by clicking the gear icon at the top right of the dashboard and selecting Add Cell.
+You can add additional cells by selecting the gear icon at the top right of the dashboard and selecting Add Cell.

 ### Grid layout

 A Grid Layout is an empty dashboard that allows you to set your own layout and add and configure your own set of widgets.
-When you create the dashboard, you specify the number of cells that it will have and select a layout for the cells.
+When you create the dashboard, you specify the number of cells that it'll have and select a layout for the cells.
 You can change the layout of the cells after the dashboard has been created, but you can't change the number of cells.

 ## Dashboard widgets